See the results of our 2022 Personal Finance Study!

 “Be sure to make a backup paper copy in case you lose the first one,” Adams suggests.

-One of the most secure ways to store passwords is by using a dedicated password manager, which assists in creating and storing complex passwords.
+One of the most secure ways to store passwords and keep them organized is by using a dedicated digital password manager, which assists in creating and storing complex passwords.

 LastPass is a digital password software that is free, easy, safe, and accessible.
-“1Password tends to be best for folks that are Apple-centric with their devices,” Thomas explained.
+It tends to be the best choice for Apple users.

 What happens if you forget your master password?
 You’ll be locked out of your accounts.
 In most instances, you’ll need to activate a password recovery feature that either sends an email or text message to unlock an account.
 Hopefully, you have your email address password memorized.
 If not, it’ll be that much harder to unlock your accounts and recover forgotten passwords.